-I am able to access most archives and genealogy centres on the Scottish mainland, particularly within the Central Belt.
+I am able to access most archives and genealogy centres on the Scottish mainland, particularly within the Central Belt, and regularly visit Belfast.

 Scotland has a wonderful series of archives for adding more flesh to the lives of those identified in our trees, but which also hold many important records that might help break down a brick wall when the vital records fail.
 The primary archives include the National Records of Scotland in Edinburgh, Glasgow City Archives at the Mitchell Library, and many other county based archives across the country, such as the magnificent Burns Monument Centre at Kilmarnock.
 In addition there are specialist collections at libraries across Scotland (including the National Library of Scotland in Edinburgh and Glasgow University Archives Services).

 Beyond the basic vital records and censuses, useful resources also include land records (sasines and rental records), inheritance records (testaments, Services of Heirs), nonconformist church records (mostly not online), newspapers, directories, court papers, and considerably more.

 Sometimes the relevant records will take a wee bit more digging around to find.
 I have researched for clients in all manner of repositories, from small museums and chartered accounts’ offices to family history society libraries and old farms.
 If access can be gained, research can be carried out.